About Us

 I was involved in an ÉLVONAL project, funded by the Hungarian government that tried to understand the associations between sex-roles and population demography, and everything in between, in shorebirds.
 Recently I led an INTERACT project trying to link mating system theory with sex-specific immunity using shorebirds in Iceland.
 Currently I am a FONDECYT postdoctoral fellow(2022-2025) at the Universidad Austral de Chile, leading a project on the Two-banded plover (Charadrius falklandicus) to investigate the trade-offs between attraction investment and immune function.
 This project is in association with the Centro de Humedales Río Cruces (CEHUM) and the Bird Ecology Lab, Universidad Austral de Chile.

-Though the majority of my work has been conducted on shorebirds, I am 100% open to apply these intriguing theories to other model systems.
+Though the majority of my work has been conducted on shorebirds, I am happy to apply these intriguing theories to other model systems.

 Key words: immunology, transcriptomics, DEG, meta-analysis, phylogeny, wader.